zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/message_queues.rst

 A message queue has the following key properties:

-* A **queue** of data items that have been sent but not yet received.
+* A **ring buffer** of data items that have been sent but not yet received.
-  The queue is implemented using a ring buffer.

-* The **data item size**, measured in bytes, of each data item.
+* A **data item size**, measured in bytes.

 * A **maximum quantity** of data items that can be queued in the ring buffer.

+The message queue's ring buffer must be aligned to an N-byte boundary, where N is a power of 2 (i.e. 1, 2, 4, 8, ...).
+To ensure that the messages stored in the ring buffer are similarly aligned to this boundary, the data item size must also be a multiple of N.

 A message queue must be initialized before it can be used.
-This sets its queue to empty.
+This sets its ring buffer to empty.

 A data item can be **sent** to a message queue by a thread or an ISR.
 The data item a pointed at by the sending thread is copied to a waiting thread,